alexkim0629/portfolio/README.md

 **Natural Language Processing Undergraduate Researcher @ University of Illinios Urbana-Champaign, School of Information Sciences (_August 2023 - December 2023_)**
 "Natural Language Processing to Assess and Improve Citation Integrity in Biomedical Publications"
 - Curated datasets and assisted in developing natural language processing models to study citation behavior
-- Developed sentence splitting algorithms for efficient data preprocessing and accurate extraction of citations
+- Developed a sentence splitter algorithm for efficient data preprocessing and accurate extraction of citations
 - Processed datasets using machine learning techniques, performing data analysis to validate model accuracy
 - Evaluated and contributed to improving NLP models, applying metrics to assess effectiveness and refine outputs